getcodice/codice/readme.md

 [![Version](https://img.shields.io/badge/version-v0.3.0-blue.svg)](https://github.com/Sobak/Codice/releases)
 ![Developed Version](https://img.shields.io/badge/developed-v0.4.0--dev-orange.svg)

-Codice is an onilne notebook and task management application.
+Codice is an online notebook and task management application.
 It allows you to keep your notes in one, safe place, accessible from almost every place in the world, via Internet.

 ## Installing